 When this happens, your broker will forcibly close your open positions to balance out your equity and stop-out level.
 If the position continues to fall, the position purging will continue until the broker closes all the positions.

-This way, the broker protects you from losing money further, and themselves if your equity declines to a negative balance.
+This way, the broker protects you and themselves from losing money further, which will happen if your equity declines to a negative balance.

 The stop-out level depends on your broker.
 It can be lower than the margin call level or the same as it.
 Make sure you've read your broker's terms regarding their margin trading service.